Akeilee/Rhythm-Prototype-Initial/README.md

-Initial prototype design using assets and images found online
+Quick prototype design using assets and images found online.